civican/legisinfo/44-1/bills/S-273/bill_text.md

 After completion of the construction of the Chignecto Isthmus Dykeland System or of a related work, as the case may be, any authorization that would have been required in relation to its construction, if not for an exemption granted under subsection (1), is deemed to have been issued for the purpose of the application of the federal Act for which the exemption was granted.

-## Regulations
+## Coordinating Amendment

-### Section 8
+### Section 9

-The Minister may make regulations designating the contravention of any provision of this Act as an offence punishable on summary conviction and fixing the maximum fine payable for each offence.
+If Bill S-13, introduced in the 1st session of the 44th Parliament and entitled *An Act to amend the Interpretation Act and to make related amendments to other Acts*, receives royal assent, then on the first day on which both this Act and section 1 of that Act are in force, section 3 of this Act is repealed.